dgraph-io/dgraph/wiki/content/tips/index.md

 To obtain unique results, assign the node's edge to a variable.
 The variable can now be used to iterate over the unique nodes.

-Example: Get all the unique genre from all of the movies directed by Steven Spielberg.
+Example: Get all unique genres from all of the movies directed by Steven Spielberg.

 {{< runnable >}}
 {